CoderDojoTC/ai-racing-league/docs/content/resources.md

 * [Twin Cities AI Racing League](https://www.meetup.com/Artificial-Intelligent-Racing-League/)

 # Hardware
+**Hardware Options:** Raspberry Pi 3, 4, the Nvidia Nano, the Nvdia DX2, and the Intel Mobius Neural Stick The base DonkeyCar today uses the Raspberry Pi 3+ which has a list price of $35.
+This hardware is just barly able to process images in real-time in ide

+The Nvidia Nano on the other hand has 128 CUDA core processors and has more than enough power to drive around a track in real time with varied lighting

+The Intel Mobius stick is a low-power way to do image recognition using a USB dongle to do the image processing.
+It would cost $75 in additon to the Ra

+There are also college-level autonomous driving teams that use the more expensive Nvidia DX2 hardware.

 **Nvidia Nano**<br />
 Jetson Nano References
 * [Donkey Car Nano Setup Page](https://docs.donkeycar.com/guide/robot_sbc/setup_jetson_nano/)